elliezdu/GurnaniSilver2021-figure-3A-reproduction/README.md

 - Recreated using Python (NumPy, Matplotlib, Pandas)
 - Focus on replicating data trends and visualization

 ## My Contribution
 The majority of the notebook was provided as part of a workshop.

-**My main contribution is the final visualisation "My Contribution: recreate figure 3A from the paper", where I**
+**My main contribution is the final visualisation "My Contribution: recreate Figure 3A from the paper", where I**
 - Constructed the full multi-panel figure
 - Applied scaling and offsets to align signals
 - Added annotations, labels, and time scale